 - A simple model that involves a cutting blade being operated manually

-Unfortunately, store-bought splitters can cost thousands of dollars for a decent machine.
+When chopping wood, a log splitter can save time and energy.
+However, store-bought splitters can be expensive, costing thousands of dollars for a decent machine.

-So, do you want to know how to build your own log splitter?
+So, do you want to know how to build your log splitter?

-The main things you’ll need is a wheel axel base, a sharpened cutting wedge, a tank for the fluid, and a few other parts.
+The essential components are a wheel axle base, a sharpened cutting wedge, a fluid tank, and a few additional parts.

-You can use the axel to tow your splitter around to move it from place to place.
+You can use the axle to tow your splitter around to move it from place to place.

-Before we get into the plans, let’s check out what materials you’ll need to get the job done.
+Before we get into the plans, let’s check out what materials you’ll need to complete the job.

-What Materials Do You Need to Make a Log Splitter at Home?
+Materials You Need to Make a DIY Log Splitter

-Making a log splitter at home will save you quite a bit of money.
-You’ll need quite a few parts, but they’re not too hard to find if you look around at local hardware stores, junk lots, and Craigslist.
+Making a log splitter at home can save you money.
+Parts are readily available at local hardware stores, junk lots, and Craigslist.

 Here are the materials that you’ll need:

-- A cylinder that’s at least four inches in diameter
+- Cylinder that’s at least four inches in diameter

-- A wide, sharp wedge is a necessity when you’re building a log splitter.
-The sharpness will allow you to smoothly cut through a log, while the width pushes the log apart evenly.
+- Sharp wedge.
+The sharpness will allow you to smoothly cut through a log while the width pushes the log apart evenly.

-- Use pipes that can withstand at least 2500 PSI (steel water pipes won’t work).
+- Pipes that can withstand at least 2500 PSI (steel water pipes won’t work).

-- For the oil, use clean hydraulic oil or non-detergent motor oil.
+- Oil.
+Use clean hydraulic oil or non-detergent motor oil.

-- When you’re picking out the hydraulic pump, make sure that you choose one that is a positive displacement type, which could be a gear or a vane pump.
+- Hydraulic pump.
+Make sure that you choose one that is a positive displacement type, which could be a gear or a vane pump.

-- Securing straps or latches to keep the cylinder in place at all times.
+- Securing straps or latches.
+They will keep the cylinder in place at all times.

-- Vent the tank to prevent the fluid from creating too much pressure as the log splitter starts.
+- Vent the tank.
+This will prevent the fluid from creating too much pressure as the log splitter starts.

-- The suction line needs to have a greater width than the pressure line because it’s harder to pull oil than it is to push it.
+- Suction line.
+This needs to have a greater width than the pressure line because it’s harder to pull oil than to push it.

-Note: You don’t need the return line to be a high-pressure hose since it won’t be dealing with the fluid buildup.
+Note: You don’t need a high-pressure hose on the return line since it won’t encounter fluid buildup.

-Most of the materials listed above can be purchased at stores like Home Depot, Lowe’s, and other department stores that have tools and hardware.
+Most of the materials listed above can be purchased at Home Depot, Lowe’s, and other department stores with tools and hardware.

 You can also buy many of the items on Amazon and other online retailers if you want them delivered right to your front door.

-Unfortunately, you’ll have to look around in junkyards and on Facebook Marketplace, eBay, or Craigslist to find an axel and a few of the other parts.
+Unfortunately, you will have to search through junkyards or online marketplaces such as Facebook Marketplace, eBay, or Craigslist to locate an axle and several other parts.

-To build a basic log splitter, you will need to create a system that drops a blade onto the pieces of wood with enough force that it splits.
+To build a primary log splitter, you will need to create a system that drops a blade onto the wood pieces with enough force to split.

 - Begin by attaching a blade to a long arm.